 Obviously, you’ll need some white ink.
 In the video, Colin uses FN-INK™ white.
 It’s a low-cure white that prints like a dream.
 Set up your flash dryer as well — you’ll need it too.
 The last main ingredient is shirts.
 Choose whichever black shirt you like the most.
 In the video, Colin chooses District Made DT104 shirts from SanMar.

-First step, warm up the platen.
-Place the platen (with the shirt on it) under the flash dryer and let the platen hit 270°.
-By warming up the platen, the heat will transmit to the ink, making it easier to print.
+The first step, warm up the platen.
+Place the platen (with the shirt on it) under the flash dryer and let the platen hit about 120°F. By warming up the platen, the heat will transmit to the ink, making it easier to print.
 Remember, preheating a shirt causes the moisture in the shirt to evaporate, which fluffs up the fibers a little.
 We'll address how to fix these fluffy fibers in a bit.

-Next step, printing!
 Flood the screen and print.
-If you're using Hi-Dro mesh (aka thin thread), use light press to clear the ink through the screen.
+If you're using thin thread mesh, use light pressure to clear the ink through the screen.
 If you're using standard mesh, you'll have to use more pressure.
 Flood and print again.

 Now, send that platen over to your flash.
 Keep it under the flash long enough for it to gel.
 You want the ink to be soft and pliable.
 Different factors like how warm your platen and ink are will dictate how long it takes to flash them.
 You'll have to test to determine how long it needs to be under the flash for the ink to gel.

 Once the ink has gelled, it's time to use the smoothing screen.

 A smoothing screen mattes down the fibers of the shirt.
 Smoothing the print helps boost the vibrancy of the white ink.
 There are a few routes you can take to get a smoothing screen.
 First, you could purchase a Heat Resistant Non-Stick Sheet and a roller squeegee.